scott-richardson-135/startup/README.md

 - **HTML** - Foundation of my site.
 There will be two HTML pages- login and main game window.
 - **CSS** - Styling my website.
 I plan to use a clean, simple design that takes inspiration from the popular *Wordle*-type games.
 - **React** - React will be used to build the dynamic parts of my website, such as making guesses or changing the game state.
-- **Service** - My website will connect with an API to get random words so that there is greater diversity and randomization in the challenge of the Game.
+- **Service** - Endpoints for authentication and storing statistics.
+My website will connect with an API to get random words so that there is greater diversity and randomization in the challenge of the Game.
 Probably something like [Random Word API](https://random-word-api.herokuapp.com/home).
 - **DB/Login** - Users will be able to register and login and their credentials are stored.
 They will be able to view their game statistics and history.
 - **WebSocket** - My website will use websocket to notify players when another player completes a puzzle and their score.